telefonicaid/perseo-fe/documentation/plain_rules.md

 * `twitter`: send a twitter

-### Attribute substitution
+### String substitution syntax

-Some of the fileds of `parameters` form an `action` can include a reference to one of the fields of the notification/event.
+Some of the fields of an `action` (see detailed list below) can include a reference to one of the fields of the notification/event.
 This allows include information as the pression value received, the id of the device, etc. For example, the actions `sms`, `email`, `post` include a field `template` used to build the body of message/request.
 This text can include placeholders for attributes of the generated event.
-That placeholder has the form `${` *attribute* `}` which will be substituted by the value of the event's attribute.
+That placeholder has the form `${X}`, where `X` may be:

+* `id` for the id of the entity that triggers the rule.
+* `type` for the type of the entity that triggers the rule
+* Any other value is interpreted as the name of an attribute in the entity which triggers the rule and the placeholder is substituded by the value of that attribute.

 All alias for simple event attributes or "complex" calculated values can be directly used in the placeholder with their name.
-And any of the original event attributes can be referred too.
+And any of the original event attributes (with the special cases for `id` and `type` meaning entity ID and type, respectively) can be referred too.

-The substitution is performed in the fields of the parameters:
+This substitution can be used in the the following fields:
 * `template` for `email`, `post`, `sms`, `twitter` actions
 * `id`, `type`, `name`, `value`, `ìsPattern` for `update` action